 Notes to Table 3:

-NOTE 1 – Due to the different usage in the bands 698-960 MHz between Regions, there is no common solution possible at this time.

-NOTE 2 – In A3, IMT systems are operating in FDD mode and use a reversed duplex direction, with mobile terminal transmit within the upper band and base station transmit within the lower band.
+NOTE 1 – In A3, IMT systems are operating in FDD mode and use a reversed duplex direction, with mobile terminal transmit within the upper band and base station transmit within the lower band.
 Such an arrangement provides better conditions for coexistence with the lower adjacent broadcasting service.

 It is noted that Administrations which do not wish to use this plan or which do not have the full band 790-862 MHz available may consider other frequency arrangements including, e.g. partial implementation of frequency arrangement described in A3, a TDD frequency arrangement (with a guardband of at least 7 MHz above 790 MHz) or a mixed introduction of TDD and FDD frequency arrangements.